Lzyabc/t-rest_examples_katacoda/t-rest/resource_get/step5.md

 True
 ```

-Note: if you get errors, go step3 and check if foo.cht is configured correctly
+Note: if you get errors, go step3 and check if foo.ht is configured correctly

 *bar*'s value is in binary format and cannot show on terminal,
 so you can **GET** and store it in file.